Remote working: how it works and how it changes work. A real business philosophy, based on flexibility, autonomy, and virtuality.

 It’s a work mode that fits a high percentage of occupations;

 A lot of countries around the world, even some of the richest ones, were not technologically ready for such a change.
-Indeed, according to a research project funded by the Mastercard Impact Fund and administered by the Mastercard Center for Inclusive Growth at Tufts University’s Fletcher School, much of the state members of the EU, with some exceptions, suffered from “middling robustness of the platforms and vulnerable Internet infrastructure.”
-This was particularly the case in the Southern state members, such as Italy.
+Indeed, according to a research project funded by the Mastercard Impact Fund and administered by the Mastercard Center for Inclusive Growth at Tufts University’s Fletcher School, many of the state members of the EU, with some exceptions, suffered from “middling robustness of the platforms and vulnerable Internet infrastructure.”
+This was particularly the case in Southern state members, such as Italy.

 Despite data attesting to the potential of remote working, some companies, particularly in countries like Italy, continue to prefer face-to-face working.
 But why?

-Lea Rossi, labor lawyer and partner of the Milanese firm Toffoletto De Luca Tamajo, explains this in an interview with Il Post: “Italian companies often have owners and employees of a certain age, who do not know how to use technology and often there is also a cultural problem, because they are used to having people in attendance and because they have no idea how to ‘dematerialize’ work, for example by managing business plans or the calendar of attendance on apps, or making video calls.
+Lea Rossi, labour lawyer and partner of the Milanese firm Toffoletto De Luca Tamajo, explains this in an interview with Il Post: “Italian companies often have owners and employees of a certain age, who do not know how to use technology and often there is also a cultural problem, because they are used to having people in attendance and because they have no idea how to ‘dematerialize’ work, for example by managing business plans or the calendar of attendance on apps, or making video calls.
 Many small companies have immediately made employees return to the office and few have organized themselves, also because it takes investments in time that are not made in a year of crisis.”

 Microsoft has carried out a study, involving over 600 managers and employees of large Italian companies, to find out how work has changed following the health emergency and the results obtained.